Reference

 AMRAP

 As Many Reps As Possible.
 A set performed to technical failure or within a time limit.
+Common in CrossFit and high-intensity training.

 Training